Belgium

 Belgian tax law has introduced specific transfer pricing documentation requirements.
 These requirements are based on Action 13 of the OECD/G20 Base Erosion and Profit Shifting (BEPS) Project.

 Belgian tax law requires a three-tier documentation approach as provided under BEPS Action 13: Master File, Local File, and Country-by-Country (CbC) Reporting.
-According to the newly adopted documentation requirements, Belgian entities of a multinational group that exceed one of the following criteria:
+According to these documentation requirements, Belgian entities of a multinational group that exceed one of the following criteria:

 - operational and financial revenue of at least EUR 50 million (excluding non-recurring revenue)